11abiros11/Bayesian-Inferencing-of-Penguin-Fossil-Data/README.md

 All the relevant packages necessary to run the Python notebook is inside the 'environment.yml' file.

-Special thanks to R.J.
-Furnstahl in the course Physics 8820 at the Ohio State University for help with emcee syntax and general syntax.
+Code for emcee adapted from R.J.
+Furnstahl in the course Physics 8820 at the Ohio State University.

 Citations: